muldjord/lithomaker/README.md

 #### Version 0.7.1 (In progress, unreleased)
 * Added 'PNG' to main UI input filename label
 * Now always converts to grayscale if color image is detected
+* Added default values as tooltips for all config widgets

 #### Version 0.7.0 (14th Nov 2021)
 * Added optional hangers to top of frame